awsdocs/amazon-ec2-user-guide/doc_source/work-with-spot-fleets.md

 The `aws-ec2-spot-fleet-tagging-role` IAM role grants the Spot Fleet permission to tag the Spot Fleet request, instances, and volumes\.
 For more information, see [Tag a Spot Fleet](#tag-spot-fleet)\.

 **Important**
-If you choose to tag instances in the fleet and you also choose to maintain target capacity \(the Spot Fleet request is of type `maintain`\), the differences in the permissions that are set for the IAM user and the `IamFleetRole` might lead to inconsistent tagging behavior of instances in the fleet\.
+If you choose to tag instances in the fleet and you also choose to maintain target capacity \(the Spot Fleet request is of type `maintain`\), the differences in the permissions that are set for the user and the `IamFleetRole` might lead to inconsistent tagging behavior of instances in the fleet\.
 If the `IamFleetRole` does not include the `CreateTags` permission, some of the instances launched by the fleet might not be tagged\.
 While we are working to fix this inconsistency, to ensure that all instances launched by the fleet are tagged, we recommend that you use the `aws-ec2-spot-fleet-tagging-role` role for the `IamFleetRole`\.
 Alternatively, to use an existing role, attach the `AmazonEC2SpotFleetTaggingRole` AWS Managed Policy to the existing role\.
 Otherwise, you need to manually add the `CreateTags` permission to your existing policy\.

 **To create the IAM role for tagging a Spot Fleet**